 Remember, the current rule is not 100% set in stone.
 If you fly more than 100% of the direct distance between your starting and endpoint, your booking might still work.
 So don’t discount your routing as invalid until you have validated it with an Aeroplan call centre agent.

 In this example, I will do my best to stay within the published rules.
 And after using GCMap, it looks like this route is completely valid.
 I can even add one more segment if I want to sample more business class flights.

 Checking for availability in Aeroplan

-Just because this Aeroplan mini-RTW routing exist and that it falls below the MPM doesn’t mean we can book it.
-We also need to make sure flights between each cities are available for redemption in Aeroplan.
+Just because this Aeroplan mini-RTW routing exist and that it falls below 100% of the direct distance between your starting and endpoint doesn’t mean you can book this flight.
+We also need to make sure flights between each city are available for redemption in Aeroplan.

 Booking your Aeroplan mini-RTW